Browse Items (66 total)

 The shell itself has a diameter just under 3 inches (2.97 inches) and is 5.5 inches long.
 It would have been shot from a 3 inch wrought iron rifle.

-Folding Cup with Cardboard Case
+Folding Cup 2.jpg

 1860s-era folding cup with cardboard case.
 This sturdy cardboard case has a faux-leather exterior for decoration.
 The collapsible cup consists of five interlocking rings.